 “There is a lot of one-on-one with teachers,” Bryanna Olalde, a student who had struggled in traditional school but found success at CSAA, told the television station.
 “At public school or in regular high school, you couldn’t really get that.”

-Chris Neeley, Superintendent of the South Carolina Public Charter School District, joined leaders of Acceleration Academies, educators and graduation candidates in celebrating the new public charter high school.
+Chris Neeley, Superintendent of the South Carolina Public Charter School District, joined leaders of Acceleration Academies, educators and graduation candidates in celebrating the new public charter high school after it opened in September.

 “Big strides were made yesterday as we celebrated a monumental ribbon-cutting ceremony,” the charter district wrote in a social media post.
 “Our newly inaugurated charter school is now ready to welcome students from Horry and surrounding counties.
 This isn’t just about opening doors to a building but to a world of opportunities where students can unlock their full potential.”